cosmos/gaia/README.md

 ___

 To participate in or utilize the current Cosmos Hub testnet, take a look at the [cosmos/testnets](https://github.com/cosmos/testnets) repository.
-This testnet is for the Theta Upgrade expected in Q1 2022.
-For future upgrades of the Cosmos Hub take a look at the [roadmap](https://github.com/cosmos/gaia/blob/main/docs/roadmap/cosmos-hub-roadmap-2.0.md).
+This testnet is for the Lambda Upgrade expected in Q1 2023.
+For future upgrades of the Cosmos Hub take a look at the [roadmap](https://github.com/cosmos/gaia/blob/main/docs/roadmap/cosmos-hub-release-log.md).

 <br/>
 <br/>